A Great Program Starts with a Great Proposal

 - Serve as guidelines for content, instruction, and evaluation

-You are encouraged to review the “must-have” program topics for 2018 to identify the gap between an existing condition and a desired condition.
-AALL is looking for sessions that bridge that gap!
+You are encouraged to review the “must-have” program topic suggestions from AALL members to identify the gap between an existing condition and a desired condition.
+We’re looking for sessions that bridge that gap!

 What are the characteristics of good takeaways?

 - The specified action by the learners must be observable.

 - The specified action by the learners must be measurable.